nowittynamesleft/NetQuilt/data/string/README.md

 To run the resulting "511145,316407,316385,224308,71421,243273_generate_all_alpha_preprocessing.sh" script, use disBatch (make sure to first "module add disBatch" on the Flatiron cluster).
 This is not required, you can use any distributed computation program (see https://github.com/flatironinstitute/disBatch to have an idea of what features such a program might have) to run the pipeline.

 sbatch -N 4 -p ccb --ntasks-per-node 3 --exclusive --wrap "disBatch.py 511145,316407,316385,224308,71421,243273_generate_all_alpha_preprocessing.sh"

+Okay, need to restructure this to run efficiently.
+Need step-based computation.
+Can automate later.

+Step 1:
+Download networks, fastas, annotations from STRING.
+Step 2:
+Compute BLAST between species and run random walk with restarts (RWR) for each species' network.
+Step 3:
+Compute IsoRank for all pairs of species using the BLAST files and each species' network file.
+Step 4:
+Run multispecies maxout neural network on the concatenated RWR and IsoRank matrices with annotations as labels.

+I should have files that do these steps.